Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Fixed a KeyError.
 One of the ids can always be found, but added a try/except to check for another version of id.
 If that wasn't found, it would default to an empty string. (using the .get method)
+- Learned the difference between continue and pass in a function.
+Continue will break from the current iteration and go to the next one.
+Pass will keep going in the function.

 **Thoughts:**
 - Learned more about try/except and the .get method in Python!